 As businesses evolve their content marketing strategies, expect to learn more about these brand-powered newsrooms and innovative content production methods.
 It’s not uncommon for journalists and bloggers to now pitch story ideas to brands, in addition to traditional media publishers.

 Never miss another post from Web Writing Advice.
-Get email updates once a week by subscribing.
+Get email updates by subscribing.
 As a bonus, I’ll send you my free e-book, “18 Ways to Increase Online Writing Productivity and Earnings”.